MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 #### Postgres and MySQL

 `snapshot_total` will need to be calculated, in the unit of rows by performing `SELECT count(*)` on the tables that participate in the snapshot.
 Both the Postgres and MySQL implementations will be required to perform this query, per-table, during snapshotting.
-For RDBMSes, this should be cheap.
+Note that `count(*)` is not guaranteed to be cheap on Postgres and MySQL.
+To avoid this, we will perform this query _concurrently_ with the beginning of snapshotting, allowing the user to see their source's progress before a percentage can be calculated.

 `snapshot_progress` will need to be exposed by the source operators themselves, as the data itself during snapshotting all has the same frontier.
 This means the operators will need to track and periodically report a frontier describing the progress they